14-Day Food Itinerary for New Zealand

 - Get some naughty road trip snacks from Rainbow Confectionery.

-For more details on each experience, take a look at the 7 Things to Do in Oamaru for Foodies.
+For more details on each experience, take a look at the 7 Best Foodie Experiences in Oamaru.

 Day 11 – Oamaru to Dunedin

 Head south this morning to the city of Dunedin where you’ll want to spend your time today doing some pretty fun foodie stuff.
-For instance, explore New Zealand’s oldest operational brewery on the Speight’s Brewery Tour (more info on Viator and Tripadvisor).
-You can also do a chocolate factory tour at OCHO Chocolate Factory (on Viator and Tripadvisor) or treat yourself to high tea at Dunedin’s castle (on Viator and Tripadvisor).
+For instance, explore New Zealand’s oldest operational brewery on the Speight’s Brewery Tour.
+You can also do a chocolate factory tour at OCHO Chocolate Factory or treat yourself to high tea at Dunedin’s castle.

 Food Experiences in Dunedin

-- Join a chocolate factory tour (on Viator and Tripadvisor)
+- Join a chocolate factory tour at OCHO

-- Drink real cow’s milk at Windy Ridge Dairy or Holy Cow
+- Drink real cow’s milk at Holy Cow

 - Browse the Otago Farmers’ Market.

-Head to our 8 Things to Do in Dunedin for Foodies for more information on each activity.
+Head to our 8 Best Foodie Experiences in Dunedin for more information on each activity.

 Day 12 – Dunedin to Alexandra

-Today’s pitstops include Milton and Lawrence on the way to Alexandra, the latter being a popular stop of the Clutha Gold Trail for cafes and a must-visit chocolate shop, The Lawrence Mint.
+Today’s pitstops include Milton and Lawrence on the way to Alexandra, the latter being a popular stop on the Clutha Gold Trail for its quaint cafes.
 The Gabriels Gully Walk among a historic gold mining site is pretty cool too.

 Food Experiences in Alexandra and Clyde